 What Is an Initial Public Offering (IPO)?

-The market for initial public offerings (IPO) is starting to heat up after a period of calm, which might have some folks wondering "what is an IPO?"
+The market for initial public offerings (IPO) is starting to heat up after a period of calm, which might have some folks wondering what an IPO is anyways.

-Investors can easily get caught up in the excitement and hype of an IPO's first day of trading.
-It's not uncommon for stocks to see gains of over 50% in their market debut.
+Investors can easily get caught up in the excitement and hype of an IPO's first day of trading, and it's not uncommon for stocks to see gains of over 50% in their market debut.
+However, it's also not uncommon for those same stocks to drop precipitously in the following months or years.

 Sign up for Kiplinger’s Free E-Newsletters